-We explore three dimensions of heterogeneity in the main results: constituency competitiveness, history of rebellion, and the MP's personal preference.
+We explore three dimensions of heterogeneity in the main results: constituency competitiveness, history of rebellion, and the MP's personal preferences.18

-7.3.1 Constituency Competitiveness
+7.3.1 Constituency competitiveness

-The relative importance of ideology, career concerns and constituency preferences in an MP's rebellion calculus is likely to be influenced by how competitive the MP's seat is.
-An MP elected to a safe seat by a large majority is likely to put more weight on career concerns and ideology than on constituency preferences compared to an MP elected to a marginal seat.
-To investigate this hypothesis, we split the sample of Conservative backbench MPs into sub-samples defined by their win margin in the 2017 general election and re-estimate equation (1) on these sub-samples.
-We define a seat as marginal if it is in the bottom 25 percent of the distribution with win margins below 11pp and safe if it is in top 50 percent of the distribution with a win margin above 23pp.
+The relative importance of ideology, career concerns and constituency preferences in an MP's rebellion calculus is likely to be influenced by the competitiveness the MP's seat.
+An MP elected to a safe seat by a large majority is likely to put more weight on career concerns and ideology than on constituency preferences than an MP elected to a marginal seat.
+To investigate that hypothesis, we split the sample of Conservative backbench MPs into sub-samples defined by their win margins in the 2017 general election and re-estimate equation (1) on these sub-samples.
+We define a seat as marginal if it is in the bottom 25% of the distribution with win margins below 11 percentage points and safe if it is in top 50% of the distribution with a win margin above 23 percentage points.

 Table 7 reports the results.
 Column (1) repeats the baseline model estimated on the entire sample of backbench Conservative MPs.
 In columns (2) and (3), we report the results for safe and marginal seats separately.
-We observe that there is a remarkable difference in the relative importance of career concerns and constituency preferences between MPs elected in safe and marginal seats.
-Specifically, the effect of career concerns is significantly weaker in marginal constituencies, while the influence of constituency preferences is significantly stronger.
-This is in line with previous findings by Baughman (2004) who associates the greater attention paid to constituency preferences by MPs under electoral
+We observe a remarkable difference in the relative importance of career concerns and constituency preferences between MPs elected in safe versus marginal seats.
+Specifically, the effect of career concerns is significantly

-&lt;sup>16Methodologically, we study heterogeneity by splitting the sample along the relevant dimension and then test if the marginal effects of the core variables are different in the two sub-samples.
+18Methodologically, we study heterogeneity by splitting the sample along the relevant dimension and then test if the marginal effects of the core variables are different in the two sub-samples.
 An alternative is to introduce interaction terms.
-However, since we are interested in heterogeneity across many variables, this approach, despite the efficiency gain associated with a bigger sample, is inferior for our purposes.
+However, since we are interested in heterogeneity across many variables, that approach, despite the efficiency gain associated with a larger sample, is inferior for our purposes.

-threat with a strategy to pander to local party officials whose support is essential for future electoral success.
-Likewise, Kauder and Potrafke (2019) show that conservative politicians elected in safe rather than in contested districts were less likely to support same-sex marriage a roll call vote in the national German parliament (Bundestag).
+weaker in marginal constituencies, while the influence of constituency preferences is significantly stronger.
+The results align with previous findings by Baughman (2004), who associates the greater attention paid to constituency preferences by MPs under electoral threat by pandering to local party officials whose support is essential for future electoral success.
+Likewise, Kauder and Potrafke (2019) show that conservative politicians elected in safe rather than in contested districts were less likely to support same-sex marriage in a roll call vote in the national German parliament (Bundestag).

-While these results should not necessarily be interpreted causally as win margins may be correlated with unobserved mediating factors, we do believe that they bring credibility to our main findings.
-If the main results from Table 3 were wholly spurious, there would be no reason to expect the particular pattern that we observe when the sample is split between safe and marginal seats.
-Hence, while making a causal claim is not possible with the data at hand, the results in Table 7 are in line with what we would theoretically expect, which is reassuring.
+While those results should not necessarily be interpreted causally because win margins may be correlated with unobserved mediating factors, we do believe that they bring credibility to our main findings.
+If the main results from Table 3 were wholly spurious, we would have no reason to expect the particular pattern we observe when the sample is split between safe and marginal seats.
+Hence, while making a causal claim is not possible with the data at hand, the results in Table 7 are in line with what we would expect theoretically, which is reassuring.

-7.3.2 History of Rebellion
+7.3.2 History of rebellion

-While many MPs are loyal, some MPs are serial rebels and have a long history of voting against their party.
-Famous examples include the now leader of the Labour Party Jeremy Corbyn and the shadow Chancellor John McDonnell and amongst the Conservatives, the MP Philip Hollobone.
-We conjecture that an MP with a history of rebellion would respond differently to, in particular, career concerns than an MP who has always been loyal.
-An MP who has already rebelled at least once may, from a career point of view, perceive another rebellious vote differently from an MP who has been loyal in the past.
+While many MPs are loyal, some MPs are serial rebels and have long histories of voting against their parties.
+Famous examples include the now leader of the Labour Party Jeremy Corbyn and the shadow Chancellor John McDonnell and, amongst the Conservatives, the MP Philip Hollobone.
+We conjecture that an MP with a history of rebellion would respond differently to, in particular, career concerns than an MP who always has been loyal.
+An MP who has rebelled at least once may, from a career point of view, perceive another rebellious vote differently from an MP who has been loyal in the past.